 Imagine my surprise when I was solicited to give a workshop on the history and techniques of Vogueing halfway around the world in St. Petersburg, Russia.
 I met some of the most gracious and loving people, ever.
 I am now thoroughly convinced that world peace will be achieved through the arts.

-For a project in my Brand Identity class, I chose the mock-challenge of resurrecting a defunct company.
-The twist was to make the new manifestation as far away from the original as possible, sort of an exercise in shaking entrenched connotations and associations.
+In this brand identity excercise, I took on a mock-challenge of resurrecting a defunct company.
+The twist would be to create a new manifestation as far away from the original as possible, stripping away any entrenched connotations and associations.

 Copyright © 2002-2014 Aaron P. Brown.
 All rights reserved.